DillonBArevalo/EmpireApp/user_stories.md

 * Engage in group battles in a combat field with many players controlling many characters
 * Add other users as friends and use their creations
 * Chat with other users
+* A user can upload a picture of their character